Ice Cream Cake (song): Music video

-Background

-Synopsis and reception

 The music video for "Ice Cream Cake" was filmed around February 2015 at the Four Aces Movie Ranch located in Palmdale, California.
-It was directed by director Woogie Kim, whom had previously directed Red Velvet's debut single "Happiness".
+It was directed by director Woogie Kim, who had previously directed Red Velvet's debut single "Happiness".
 Setting in an abandoned motel, the music video features all five members dancing and singing to the song while showing the girls eating ice cream and drinking iced coffee in colorful outfits in the desert.
 At some scenes, the group can be seen driving along the road while being chased after by a big pink ball.
-The song's choreography was created by choreographer Kyle Hanagami, whom had previously choreographed for "Be Natural" in 2014.
+The song's choreography was created by choreographer Kyle Hanagami, who had previously choreographed for "Be Natural" in 2014.
 The video was uploaded on the official SMTOWN channel on March 16, 2015, and became the most viewed K-pop video in both America and the world for the month of March.
 It has since received more 100 million views, making it their sixth most watched music video.